taylor1355/BeatTheComputer/README.md

 # BeatTheComputer
-A framework for General Game Playing AI that can play the included games against a human or other AIs
+A platform for General Game Playing AI that can play the included games against a human or other AIs

 This is a Visual C# project, so to edit the project open the file BeatTheComputer/BeatTheComputer.sln